 M.M., M.S., SLP

-Sarah Eastman, is a speech-language pathologist, voice teacher, Alexander Technique teacher, and active mezzo-soprano performing artist in art song, oratorio, opera, and musical theater in the Miami-Fort Lauderdale metropolitan area.
+Sarah Eastman, is a speech-language pathologist, voice teacher, vocal pedagogue, Alexander Technique teacher, and active mezzo-soprano performing artist in art song, oratorio, opera, and musical theater in the Miami-Fort Lauderdale metropolitan area.

 Sarah recently completed her MS in Speech-Language Pathology with a concentration in Voice Disorders from the MGH Institute of Health Professions.
 She recently relocated to Miami, FL where she maintains a clinical caseload as a Speech-Language Pathology Clinical Fellow and Singing Voice Specialist through the private practice, the Voice Rehab, LLC, seeing patients through South Florida ENT Associates and Florida Movement Therapy Center.